 Knight, E.C.
 Accepted.
 Nightjars as a model taxon for passive acoustic monitoring.
 In Nightjars: From Mystery to Model in Ecology and Evolution (C. Camacho ed).
 Springer.

 Hannah, K.G., L.L.
 Leston, E.C.
 Knight, R. Weeber.
-In press.
+2022.
 In the twilight zone: patterns in Common Nighthawk (Chordeiles minor) acoustic signals during the breeding season and recommendations for surveys.
-Submitted to Avian Conservation and Ecology ACE-ECO-2020-1698.
+Avian Conservation and Ecology 17(2):18.

 Knight, E.C., P. Sólymos, R.M.
 Brigham, E.M.
 Bayne.
 2022.
 Movement range corresponds to scale of effect for single scale models but not for individual variables within models.
 Landscape Ecology 10.1007/s10980-022-01426-8